Paramount Passes On Max Landis’ Goofy G.I. Joe Pitch (Scoop Confirmed)

 Why Retail And Brand Value Matter

-Making a joke of the IP as a satirical spy-thriller take without the classic characters was never going to do that, compared to a more traditional, crowd-pleasing reboot.
+A satirical spy-thriller take without the classic characters was probably never going to do that as well as a more traditional crowd-pleasing reboot.